Senior Partner - Design + New Work

 As a co-founder of Charcoalblue, Gavin is responsible for the leadership of the practice and maintains Design responsibility within the studio.
 In addition, Gavin also oversees New Work and marketing.

-Gavin has practiced as a Theatre Consultant for twenty three years.
+Gavin has practiced as a Theatre Consultant since 1997.
 On projects he specialises in performance, sports and public building design, in particular auditorium design, bowl design, venue planning, and audience experience, as well as leading competitions, feasibility and briefing studies on projects large and small all around the world.
 As a member of the senior management team, he helps define and implement the direction and growth of the practice and oversees business development and marketing across our multi-national studios.

 Gavin’s projects include Stephen A. Schwarzman Centre for the Humanities, Oxford; Centre For Music, London’s new concert hall; the Factory in Manchester; the new Linbury Theatre at the Royal Opera House; Chicago Shakespeare Theatre’s new Yard and Steppenwolf Theatre also in Chicago; The Ronald O. Perelman Center for the Performing Arts at the World Trade Center and St Ann’s Warehouse both in NYC; and in the UK, the National Theatre, London and the home of the Royal Shakespeare Company in Stratford-upon-Avon.